leodev-web/deciphex-tech-assessment/README.md

 A web application to view, filter and manage cases.

+# Prerequisites

+Before you begin

+- Ensure you have Node.js and npm installed on your system.
+You can download and install Node.js from nodejs.org
+- Clone and run the backend project from https://github.com/johnny-v/my-api/tree/main on `localhost:3000`

 # Installation

-Prerequisites Before you begin, ensure you have Node.js and npm installed on your system.
-You can download and install Node.js from nodejs.org.

 Step 1: Clone the Repository

 Step 2: Navigate to the Project Directory

-step 3: Npm Install
+step 3: Run `npm install`

-# Note

-Run the node server in http://localhost:3000 (https://github.com/johnny-v/my-api/tree/main)

 ## Available Scripts